Lynsiearagon/component-suggestion-tool/README.md

 - The rest of the application, development and testing, went by pretty fast, appx 2 hours.

-WHAT I WANT TO DO:
+## WHAT I WANT TO DO:

 - I know what I went over the four hour limit, as the data took longer to gather, but I would like to add more component files into the project.
 Currently the majority of components are commented out in the NovaComponents object, as I wanted to prioritize development and not data for the project.

 - I want to add 508 compliance/accessibility.

+- Improve the mobile / responsive design - I did not have enough time to full style this.

 ---